 Detangle, Detangle, Detangle

 Before drying or heat styling, I always detangle my hair and part my curls into sections.
 During washday, try using a detangling cleanser like DevaCurl's Wash Day Wonder, which will help detangle your natural hair in the shower and prepare it for drying and styling.
 After washing, I like to use a soothing spray detangler like Briogeo's Aloe and Oat Milk Ultra Soothing Detangling Spray.
 Believe me when I say this detangler feels great on the scalp and helps smooth knots and snags in your hair before styling.

 This step shall not be skipped.
 For those with curly or natural hair looking to apply heat in any capacity, prepare your natural hair by using a Heat Protectant first.
 Most heat protectants will protect your hair with heat up to 450 degrees (but that doesn't mean you need to apply that much heat—more on that later).
 After detangling, use this step before moving on to styling.

 Invest in Professional Heat Stylers

 Depending on your budget, investing in a professional heat styler will save you money and enhance the results of your new 'do.
 I recently picked up Revlon's One-Step Paddle Dryer—it gave me amazing results and truly blew me away (no pun intended).

 Choose a Low Heat Setting

-The compromise in heat styling my natural hair is having to obtain my desired look minimal heat.
+The compromise in heat styling my natural hair is having to obtain my desired look with minimal heat.
 Some areas of my hair require more heat than others, which is fine.
-Don't raise the temperature above 350 degrees to minimize the chances of heat damage.
+Don't raise the temperature above 350 degrees to try to minimize the chances of heat damage.

 Wrap Your Hair at Night